 You Don’t Have to Go Far to Find the Best Location

 Your perfect beach wedding doesn’t have to be across the ocean in Maui or in the Caribbean sands of Bermuda.
 Look for a clean, quiet beach near you that your family and friends can travel to.
 You can save money and celebrate your day with the ones you love.
+Bonus: You can host your wedding shower, rehearsal dinner and wedding party brunch on the beach, too!

-Planning a Florida beach wedding doesn’t mean you need seaweed and sand castles in each aspect of your ceremony.
+Planning a Florida beach wedding doesn’t mean you need seaweed and sandcastles in each aspect of your ceremony.
 However, keeping these ideas in mind can help you execute your theme flawlessly and create an unforgettable day.